friedrich-de/AnimecardsWebsite/docs/minefromanime.md

 ### Installation

-1. After installing mpv move the script to the mpv script folder usually
+1. After installing mpv move the script to the mpv script folder.
+On Windows usually
    at: `C:/Users/Username/AppData/Roaming/mpv/scripts/` (If it doesn't exist create it.) <p>You can reach the appdata folder by simply typing `%appdata%` into the address bar or the search.</p> The path is `~/.config/mpv/scripts/` on Linux.